buildingSMART/BCF-API/README.md

 | ARCH-Z100-051 | May 3 2020 |
 | MEP-Z100-015 | Apr 30 2020 |

-Each [project_file_information](Schemas_draft-03/Collaboration/File/project_file_information.json) also contains a [file_GET](Schemas_draft-03/Collaboration/File/file_GET.json) object that will be accepted by the server should the user choose to associate a topic with that `File`.
+Each [project_model_information](Schemas_draft-03/Collaboration/Model/project_model_information.json) also contains a [model_GET](Schemas_draft-03/Collaboration/Model/model_GET.json) object that will be accepted by the server should the user choose to associate a topic with that `Model`.

 **Example Request**

-    GET /bcf/3.0/projects/F445F4F2-4D02-4B2A-B612-5E456BEF9137/files_information
+    GET /bcf/3.0/projects/F445F4F2-4D02-4B2A-B612-5E456BEF9137/models_information

 **Example Response**